A little over a month ago, I received an e-mail from a representative of Sleeklens, saying

 I have viewed, reviewed, and tried to use quite a few other presets in Lightroom.
-Some of them make very obscure and hard to find adjustments, like changing the camera calibration sliders which should be off limits as far as I’m concerned.
-The SleekLens presets do what you can do in Lightroom with reasonable ease and their adjustments are clearly visible in the panels for further tweaking if needed.
+Some of them make very obscure and hard to find adjustments, like changing the camera calibration sliders which should be off-limits as far as I’m concerned.
+The Sleeklens presets do what you can do in Lightroom with reasonable ease, and their adjustments are clearly visible in the panels for further tweaking if needed.
 Remember, presets do not always use the adjustment sliders visible in the panels, some add a gradient and apply the adjustment locally, say to the sky.
-And, having a set of adjustment that you can repeat on demand sounds like a good thing to have.
+And, having a set of adjustments that you can repeat on demand sounds like a good thing to have.
 I will say a few more things about that later on.

 I watched a video tutorial on this particular workflow.
 The “general” operating principles seem to be:

-- Prefer strong and crunchy rendering over subtle presentation
+- Prefer strong and crunchy rendering over the subtle presentation

 - If there is color, augmenting it is desirable

-Although all the adjustments are reversible, the lure of the surprise may contaminate your vision; be prepared for that and question the results you obtain from a preset whether they bring you towards or away from your vision.
-This is true for all such plugins, they represent what someone else has thought how a scene should look like and they can be convincing!
+Although all the adjustments are reversible, the lure of the surprise may contaminate your vision.
+Be prepared for that, and question the results you obtain from a preset whether they bring you towards or away from your vision.
+This is true for all similar plugins.
+They represent what someone else envisions how a scene should look like, and they can be convincing!